-With the recent release of the TV series ‘It’s a Sin’, written and created by Russell T Davies, discussions around HIV and LGBTQ+ history are even more prominent.
+With the release of the TV series ‘It’s a Sin’, written and created by Russell T Davies, discussions around HIV and LGBTQ+ history are even more prominent.

 This captivating series follows the lives of a group of friends in London during the 1980s as the LGBT community began to face the full horror of the AIDS crisis.
 Watching it, we are reminded of the raw reality that so many people faced during that time.
 Our Founder, Elton John, spoke with Chris Kornelis from the Wall Street Journal about how accurate the series is, the barriers we still face around stigma, and why it’s a series that needs to be watched, discussed, and celebrated.